DrNightingales/Huelina/README.md

 A program for creating and solving tests with multiple choice

 ## Installation
-No installation packeges are avalibale yet
+No installation packeges are avaliable yet

+## Dependencies
+No dependencies yet
+In future pyqt library will be used for GUI

+## Issues
+On windows 8 or later you should run huelina through powershell, since escape sequences for colors are not supported in standart cmd
+On linux you may change encoding for CSV files to utf8 rather than ansi

 ## CSV for test
 *example:*